About the Aequitas Fellows Program

-The Aequitas Fellows Program in Urban Leadership educates Wheaton College students to promote just, sustainable, and flourishing urban communities through academic study, experiential learning, immersion programs, and Christian service.
+The Aequitas Fellowship in Urban Leadership educates Wheaton College students to promote just, sustainable, and flourishing urban communities through academic study, experiential learning, immersion programs, and Christian service.

 View a video of the webinar about the Aequitas Fellows Program, a highly selective, four-year cohort program centered around important interdisciplinary themes.